slemrmartin/topological_inventory-collector-mock/README.md

-# mock-collector
+# Mock collector for OpenShift
-Mock collector for Topological Inventory
+Mock collector for Topological Inventory service